Experts stunt inoperable brain tumor with innovative treatment plan

 Something to Celebrate

 After an urgent call from the pediatrician, Mya's parents brought their four-year-old daughter to Comer Children's Hospital.
 Here, John Cunningham, MD, determined that she needed a stem cell transplant to cure her of leukemia.
-Today, Mya has transitioned to the Childhood Cancer Survivors Center at Comer Children's Hospital.
+Today, Mya has transitioned to the Childhood Cancer Survivors Center at Comer Children's.
 Almost four years to the day after being diagnosed with cancer, Mya and Dr. Cunningham recorded a radio commercial about her successful treatment.

 Two-in-One Stem Cell Transplant